jimshalo10/CropoutSampleProject53/README.md

-# Cropout Sample Project version 5.3.2
+# Cropout Sample Project Unreal Engine version 5.3 this wont work for earlier versions

 *This is NOT the latest version*, which can be found in the Epic Games Launcher Sample Example section